-- To improve the environment for future investigations inside the PCV, etc., an investigation was conducted from September 24 to October 2, 2015 at the TIP Room(1).
-(Due to high dose around the entrance in to the TIP Room, the investigation of dose rate and contamination distribution was conducted through a hole drilled from the walkway of the Turbine Building. - The investigative results identified high dose at X-31 to 33 penetrations^(2) (instrumentation penetration) and low dose at - · As it was confirmed that work inside the TIP room would be available, the next step will include identification of obstacles which will interfere the work inside the TIP Room and formulation of a plan for dose reduction.
+- · To improve the environment for future investigations inside the PCV, etc., an investigation was conducted from September 24 to October 2, 2015 at the TIP Room.
+(1).
+(Due to high dose around the entrance in to the TIP Room, the investigation of dose rate and contamination distribution was conducted through a hole drilled from the walkway of the Turbine Building, - The investigative results identified high dose at X-31 to 33 penetrations^(2) (instrumentation penetration) and low dose at - · As it was confirmed that work inside the TIP room would be available, the next step will include identification of obstacles which will interfere the work inside the TIP Room and formulation of a plan for dose reduction expansion joint cover among the lines installed there.
+As no leakage was identified from other parts, specific methods will be examined to halt the flow of water and repair the PCV.